joec2109/OOSD/README.md

 Run the project, and the program will connect to the db and create the table required.

-In order to test the software to it's full capability, it is recommended to create a few accounts.
+In order to test the software to it's full capability, it is recommended to create a few accounts (using the sign up window).

 To log in as the admin, the username is: 'admin' and the password is 'admin123'.